sanjeevprasada/AtlantaCrime/README.md

 + __Comment__ about what DBSCAN reduced set told us about our data and what the reduced set aimed to do.

 + Mean shift is our next algorithm of choice.
 Mean shift results can vary as the bandwidth (radius) parameter is adjusted.
-The

 ## Supervised Methods
+Our tech stack for the supervised methods were sklearn in Python.
+Some initial preprocessing is done with the data before the entered into the model.
+We utilize 10% of the data for testing, and 90% for training.
+This is the first time we use the Crime Score.
+We created this metric after obtaining domain knowledge of severity in crimes.
+Understanding the judicial system's consequences for certain crimes, we were able to manufacture a crime score for each neighborhood to took the severity of the crime into account.
+This is unique part of our project that aims to help map the toughest crime hotspots to police officers.

+#### Metrics & Plots
+1. Decision Tree
+2. Random Forest
+3. Naive-Bayes Classifier
+4. Support Vector Machine
+5. Logistic Regression